 Yep, me too.
 Or at the very least, I thought it was only for ridiculously rich romantic types.
 But our stay at Kandima proved me wrong on both counts.
 While yes you need a decent budget to go to the Maldives, and you can certainly enjoy it A LOT as a couple in love (or even in lust, or a lukewarm relationship) there's a lot for families to enjoy.
 I would also say that going to the Maldives with very young children is a great idea because they don't need as many "big" activities as older children do.
 The following tips for heading to the Maldives with a toddler (12+ month old) should explain why I think it's such a great destination for families, though many of these tips could be applied to a younger infant too.

-Pick a family friendly resort
+Pick a family-friendly resort

 First thing's first, you're not going to have the holiday of a lifetime if you, your partner and your two kids under two rock up at an adults-only resort that has no babysitting facilities.
 Of course, you'd not get past the booking page of the resort's website, but do take time to research islands that welcome families.
 Find out if they have a kids' club, a kids' pool, babysitters, and check that they provide cots in rooms.
 If it's not clear how family-friendly a resort is, email them and ask.
+(And just FYI, Kandima Maldives does tick all of these boxes!)

 There is definite strength in numbers in luxury resorts as you don't want to be the only young family with the loud toddler in a room otherwise full of well-rested honeymooning couples.
 We shared more than a few nods of the head in solidarity with fellow parents of young children at breakfast in Kandima and it makes all the difference.
-(And needless to say I can highly recommend Kandima Maldives as a very family-friendly resort!)

 Pick appropriate accommodation